-- Troop elections are held once a year in the month of May at a regular troop meeting. - The only requirement to be Senior Patrol Leader is that the Scout must have attained the rank of 1st Class.
-Although it is highly recommended that he attend National Youth Leadership Training (NYLT). - Nominations for the office of Senior Patrol Leader are taken from the floor.
+- Troop elections are held once a year in the month of May at a regular troop meeting. - Candidates for Senior Patrol Leader must have attained the rank of 1st Class or higher.
+The candidate must have previously served as Patrol Leader or Troop Guide, and must have completed or be registered for National Youth Leadership Training (NYLT) at the time of the election.
+The candidate must have the capability and willingness to assume a leadership role among peers in a manner reflecting the precepts of the Scout Oath and Scout Law. - Nominations for the office of Senior Patrol Leader are taken from the floor.
 All nominations must be seconded and the Scout must accept.
 Potential candidates have the chance to speak to the troop membership prior to the vote. - Once nominations are closed a secret ballot vote is taken.
-The nominee with the most votes is the new Senior Patrol Leader. - The current Senior Patrol Leader is eligible to be re-elected if he chooses. - Candidates may elect to serve 6 months with another scout serving the remaining 6 months if they so choose. - After the election of the Senior Patrol Leader, the scouts will form themselves into new patrols.
-Once they have formed new patrols, the scouts will elect their patrol leaders. - Patrol Leaders will appoint their own Assistant Patrol Leaders. - The newly elected Senior Patrol Leader, with the advice and consent of the Scoutmaster, selects all other troop officers to include the Assistant Senior Patrol Leader, Troop Scribe, Quartermaster, etc.
+The nominee with the most votes is the new Senior Patrol Leader. - The current Senior Patrol Leader is eligible to be re-elected if he chooses. - Candidates for SPL may elect to serve 6 months with another scout serving the remaining 6 months if they so choose. - After the election of the Senior Patrol Leader, the scouts will form themselves into new patrols.
+Once they have formed new patrols, the scouts will elect their patrol leaders. - Patrol Leaders will appoint their own Assistant Patrol Leaders. - The newly elected Senior Patrol Leader, with the advice and consent of the Scoutmaster, selects all other troop officers including Assistant Senior Patrol Leader(s), Troop Scribe, Quartermaster(s), etc.